raynergoh/tp/docs/DeveloperGuide.md

 **MSS**

-1. Property Agent requests to sort the contact list.
+1. User requests to sort the contact list.
-2. TrackerGuru sorts the contact list based on the specified criterion.
+2. System sorts the contact list based on the specified criterion.
-3. TrackerGuru displays the sorted contact list.
+3. System displays the sorted contact list.

    Use case ends.

 **Extensions**

 * 1a.
-TrackerGuru detects an error in the entered data (invalid or missing sorting criterion).
+System detects an error in the entered data (invalid or missing sorting criterion).

   * 1a1.
-TrackerGuru displays an error message indicating that the criterion is invalid or missing.
+System displays an error message indicating that the criterion is invalid or missing.

     Use case resumes from step 1.

 * 2a.
-TrackerGuru fails to sort the contacts due to a system error.
+System fails to sort the contacts due to a system error.

   * 2a1.
-TrackerGuru displays an error message indicating the failure.
+System displays an error message indicating the failure.

     Use case ends.